chiras/metabarcoding_workshop/README.md

 # Metabarcoding Workshop

 This is a small example for analysing metabarcoding data (ITS2: plants, 16S: bacteria).
-Samples originate from nest contents (pollen provision) of wild solitary bees in Germany. [https://royalsocietypublishing.org/doi/10.1098/rstb.2021.0171](https://royalsocietypublishing.org/doi/10.1098/rstb.2021.0171)
+Samples originate from nest contents (pollen provision) of wild solitary bees in Germany.
+Samples are a subset of: [https://royalsocietypublishing.org/doi/10.1098/rstb.2021.0171](https://royalsocietypublishing.org/doi/10.1098/rstb.2021.0171)

 If you use this script, consider citing the article above.